cooperka/emoji-commit-messages/README.md

 | 🚀 | when doing stuff related to dev tools |
 | 💎 | when bumping version for a new release |

+## How to decide which emoji to use

+In most cases, your change will fit into a pretty obvious emoji category.
+If it doesn't, you should think hard about whether you're really making a clean change.
+Often you can break it into two or more commits that each accomplish their own specific type of action.
+If that means you only change one tiny line or fix a simple typo in a commit, so be it!
+It should be a no-brainer that any given commit does exactly what it says it does and **only** what is says it does.
+No side-effects.

+In general, you should use exactly one emoji per commit message.
+In rare cases, you should use a second emoji (e.g. when using something like :zap: to signify that whatever you just did -- :bug:, :fire:, etc. -- was a breaking change).

 ## How to type emoji on your computer

 You could always type the raw emoji code in plain text,